CougPhenomics/ImagingPAMProcessing/README.md

 ## Run the Image Processing

-At the very least, you will need need to modify [`scripts/ImagingPAMProcessing.py`](scripts/ImagingPAMProcessing.py) in 1 place:
+At the very least, you will need need to modify [`scripts/ProcessImages.py`](scripts/ProcessImages.py) in 1 place:
 1. you must change `indir` to point to your data directory.

+Three other modifications may be necessary to work well with other data:

-It is also likely you will need to modify the location of the ROI to indicate where the plants are in the image.
+1. It is also likely you will need to modify the location of the ROI to indicate where the plants are in the image.
 Even if you are using the 9 plant arrangement using the sample crate and 9 pot holders described in the text, it is likely your working distance will be slightly different and therefore your plant positions will be different relative to the image frame.
-In this case you must change the location of your ROI's as prescibed with `pcv.roi.multi()` in `scripts/ImagingPAMProcessing`.
+In this case you must change the location of your ROI's as prescibed with `pcv.roi.multi()` in `scripts/ProcessImages`.
 See [plantcv documentation](https://plantcv.readthedocs.io/en/stable/roi_multi/) for details.
 You can test your ROI arrangement by stepping through the analysis with a single image.

+2. You many also need to adjust the image segmentation function `psIImask` in `src/segmentatoin/createmasks.py`.
+Image segmentation is generally quite specific to the imaging conditions.
+An automated estimate for the initial threshold value is provided based on Yen’s Algorithm (Yen et al. 1995), which is an entropy-based method implemented in the Python package scikit-image (Walt et al. 2014).
+This is followed by cleaning steps to remove small noise in the mask.
+In particular, we expect the cleaning steps may need to be modified to adapt to unique imaging conditions from individual Imaging-PAM setups.
+It should be noted that severe algae growth will contaminate the images and make the image segmentation difficult.
+For more guidance on image segmentation we refer the reader to the excellent tutorials hosted by PlantCV (https://plantcv.readthedocs.io).

+3. The python script outputs plant area that is automatically determined from the object detection algorithm implemented through PlantCV.
+It is important that each user update the `pixel_resolution` variable for their own setup to accurately convert pixels to mm^2.
+This variable will be specific to the camera and working distance and can be found near the top of the main python script.
+This need only be performed once if the camera settings remain constant.
+We recommend imaging a plant with a hole punch of a known size and then measuring the width in pixels of the hole using ImageJ.
+Pixel_resolution is then calculated as diameter in mm of holepunch divided by diameter in pixels of holepunch.

 To run the pipeline, make sure your plantcv python environment is in your path.
-Open the project directory (this repository that you extracted from the zip) in a terminal/cmd window that includes your conda environment (note the (plantcv) on the left):
+You may need to run the command `conda activate plantcv` in your Terminal or Anacona Prompt window.
+Also, open the project directory with `cd` (this repository that you extracted from the zip) in the Terminal or Anaconda Prompt window that includes your conda environment (note the (plantcv) on the left).
+Then use ipython to run the script:

 ```
-(plantcv) ~/Documents/ImageProcessing> cd <project directory>
+(plantcv) ~/Documents/phenomics> cd <project directory>
-(plantcv) ~/Documents/ImageProcessing/DIY> ipython scripts/ImagingPAMProcessing.py
+(plantcv) ~/Documents/phenomics/DIY> ipython scripts/ProcessImages.py
 ```

 ## Confirming Image Segmentation